Edwardlzy/fcopy/README.txt

-This is an implementation of fcopy.
+This is an implementation of fcopy using multiprocessing.

 It supports copying a file or a directory to the designated destination.
 If the files/directories under destination are already up to date, no copying occurs.